AndreyDodonov-EH/brief-AI-guide/README.md

 and/or providing an example.
 You can’t expect logic or truth — you can expect contextual plausibility.
 The rest is up to you.
 Basic LLMs (without add-ons described below) give you a rough equivalent of "what first pops to mind of a person with encyclopedic knowledge without much thinking or understanding".
-It's now an answer to your question.
+It's not an answer to your question.
 It is a text which with some luck also happens to be answer.

 ### 2. Notes on prompt engineering